scylladb/scylladb/docs/architecture/raft.rst

 ----------------------
 * `The Raft Consensus Algorithm <https://raft.github.io/>`_
 * `Achieving NoSQL Database Consistency with Raft in ScyllaDB <https://www.scylladb.com/tech-talk/achieving-nosql-database-consistency-with-raft-in-scylla/>`_ - A tech talk by Konstantin Osipov
-* `Making Schema Changes Safe with Raft <https://www.scylladb.com/presentations/making-schema-changes-safe-with-raft/>`_ - A Scylla Summit talk by Konstantin Osipov (register for access)
+* `Making Schema Changes Safe with Raft <https://www.scylladb.com/presentations/making-schema-changes-safe-with-raft/>`_ - A ScyllaDB Summit talk by Konstantin Osipov (register for access)
-* `The Future of Consensus in ScyllaDB 5.0 and Beyond <https://www.scylladb.com/presentations/the-future-of-consensus-in-scylladb-5-0-and-beyond/>`_ - A Scylla Summit talk by Tomasz Grabiec (register for access)
+* `The Future of Consensus in ScyllaDB 5.0 and Beyond <https://www.scylladb.com/presentations/the-future-of-consensus-in-scylladb-5-0-and-beyond/>`_ - A ScyllaDB Summit talk by Tomasz Grabiec (register for access)